 And this is not all!
 Shortlisted teams win a cosmic-ray detector for their school (introduced for the first time in 2016), a BL4S t-shirt for each team member, and for some, the chance to visit a nearby physics laboratory; while all participants receive a BL4S certificate.

 So far, 6 teams have seized this thrilling once-in-a-lifetime opportunity!
 In 2014, it was Greece and the Netherlands, in 2015, Italy and South Africa and last year, Poland and the UK.
 Thanks to our amazing donors and sponsors, the 2017 Competition is fully funded and two more teams will be the next ones to see their dreams come true.
+For more information about the competition and latest updates, visit the BL4S website.

 Consider supporting the CERN & Society Programme with your donation.
 Together, we can do even greater things!